actualbudget/actual/docs/tour/budget.md

 groups, _Really Important_ and _Daily Expenses_, along with the income categories.
 You can minimize a category group, as seen with _Daily expenses_.

-Clicking on the three vertical dots (in the yellow box) allows you to Toggle hidden categories or expand or hide all category groups.
+Clicking on the three vertical dots (in the yellow box) allows you to Toggle hidden categories or expand or collapse all category groups.

 When you hover over a category group (outlined by the green box), you can add a note by clicking the note icon.
 As with the note icon in the top section, we also have full Markdown support here.
 The dropdown will allow you to add a new category, toggle hide or show the _category group_, rename a group, and delete the category group.

 Let's look at a category (as seen in the purple box).
 We have the same functionality as on the group level: hide, rename and delete.
-And, of course, you can also here add a note.
+And, of course, you can also add a note here, with information specific to the category.

 ![](/static/img/a-tour-of-actual/tour-budget-details.png)